'Unfathomable': US death toll from coronavirus hits 200,000

 For the U.S., it wasn’t supposed to go this way.

 On Feb.
-26, President Donald Trump held up pages from the Global Health Security Index, a measure of readiness for health crises, and declared: “The United States is rated No. 1 most prepared."
+26, Trump held up pages from the Global Health Security Index, a measure of readiness for health crises, and declared: “The United States is rated No. 1 most prepared."

 It was true.
 The U.S. outranked the 194 other countries in the index.
 Besides its labs, experts and strategic stockpiles, the U.S. could boast of its disease trackers and plans for rapidly communicating lifesaving information during a crisis.
-The leadership of the U.S. Centers for Disease Control and Prevention was respected for sending help to fight infectious diseases around the globe.
+The U.S. Centers for Disease Control and Prevention was respected around the world for sending help to fight infectious diseases.

-But the stealthy coronavirus slipped into the U.S. and spread undetected.
-Monitoring at airports was loose.
+But monitoring at airports was loose.
 Travel bans came too late.
 Only later did health officials realize the virus could spread before symptoms show up, rendering screening imperfect.

-The virus swept into nursing homes, which suffered from poor infection control, where it began claiming lives, now numbering more than 78,000.
+The virus also swept into nursing homes, where infection controls were already poor, claiming more than 78,000 lives.

-It also exploited inequalities in the United States: Nearly 30 million people in the country are uninsured, and there are stark health differences among racial and ethnic groups.

-At the same time, gaps in federal leadership led to shortages of testing supplies.
+At the same time, gaps in leadership led to shortages of testing supplies.
 Internal warnings to ramp up production of masks were ignored, leaving states to compete for protective gear.
-Governors led their states in different directions, adding to public confusion.

 On April 10, the president predicted the U.S. wouldn't see 100,000 deaths.
 That milestone was reached May 27.